Become a Chicago Lights Tutor and do life-changing work!

 OPPORTUNITIES

 Have a lasting impact by meeting with your student once a week, on the same day each week.
-Our mission is to build relationships, trust, and self-esteem through academics, advising, and social & communication skills.
+Our goal is to build relationships, trust, and self-esteem through academic and social support.

 SCHEDULE